dejayc/bashful/docs/api/opts.md

 ### Processing Script Options

-After `SCRIPT_OP_SPEC` and `processScriptOption` have been defined, the calling script may begin to process the command line options passed to the script, by invoking the function `prepareScript` as follows:
+After `SCRIPT_OPT_SPEC` and `processScriptOption` have been defined, the calling script may begin to process the command line options passed to the script, by invoking the function `prepareScript` as follows:

 ```
 prepareScript \